-A charcuterie bouquet, aka salami flowers (salami & friends really) is a delicious arrangement of cured meats and other supporting edibles such as pickles, cherry tomatoes, bread sticks or pretzels, cheese cubes, grapes…
+How to put together a charcuterie bouquet aka salami flowers.
+A delicious arrangement of cured meats and other supporting edibles such as pickles, cherry tomatoes, bread sticks or pretzels, cheese cubes, grapes…

 How to Make a Charcuterie Bouquet

 The most important thing is to make sure that the arrangement does not topple once completed.

 This depends on how heavy and numerous the salami and other ingredient skewers are and how stable and heavy the container.

 - If needed weigh the bouquet container by placing something heavy on the bottom – for example pickling weights or a few clean decorative pebbles/rocks or marbles.
 Wrap them in gift tissue paper or similar first, to protect the container from breaking.
 Do your best to create a stable base for the top heavy bouquet.

 - Cut and skewer the various ingredients and set aside.

 - Fold the paper in such a manner that the coated side faces inwards towards where the salami flowers (and friends) will be placed.
 Nothing, not even sub-par charcuterie bouquet arrangement skills will have as adverse of an aesthetic effect as the oil blotches that will appear on the paper when in contact with the meats if it were not the coated.

 - Once the paper is in place begin arranging the skewers.
 Decide which ones you’d like to stand lower/higher and trim the bottoms with kitchen scissors accordingly.